IBM-Bluemix-Docs/mobilefoundation/configure_push_notifications.md

 {:cordova: .ph data-hd-programlang='Cordova'}
 {:xml: .ph data-hd-programlang='xml'}

 # Configure Push Notifications
 {: #configure_push_notifications}

-In order to send push notifications to iOS, Android, or Windows devices, the {{ site.data.keyword.mfserver_short_notm }} first needs to be configured with the FCM details for Android, an APNS certificate for iOS or WNS credentials for Windows 8.1 Universal / Windows 10 UWP.
+In order to send push notifications to iOS, Android, or Windows devices, the {{site.data.keyword.mfserver_short_notm}} first needs to be configured with the FCM details for Android, an APNS certificate for iOS or WNS credentials for Windows 8.1 Universal / Windows 10 UWP.
 {: shortdesc}

 Notifications can then be sent by using following options: